iamshadmirza/BlogsByShad/blogs/circular-progress-bar/README.md

   );

 ```
-And we are done.
+And we are done!
 I hope you had fun learning animation with react native.
 For full repo with typescript, head over to : https://github.com/ankeetmaini/rn-animation-circular-progress.
 Happy coding!

 >//ADD PROPER CREDIT BELOW (correct below text)
 This component was created by Ankeet Maini...